unioncollege-webtech/zookeep/README.md

 gallery, and animal ages listing.
 Be creative and be awesome.

-Higher Order Functions
+Higher-Order Functions
 ----------------------

-Higher order functions are functions that either accept functions as parameters or return a function as a return value.
+Higher-order functions are functions that either accept functions as parameters or return a function as a return value.

 Create a new branch by running the command `git checkout -b higher-order-functions`.